unvired/docker-ump-trial-db/README.md

 docker-umpdata
 ==============

-Dockerfile for the data only container (volume) for the Unvired Mobile Platform.
-To be used with the UMP docker container for saving the applications, database and other artifacts that require persistence.
+Dockerfile for the trial database container (volume) for the Unvired Mobile Platform.
+To be used with the ump-trial docker container to access the preconfigured database, users, applications etc and get a quick start to the trial.
+Can be used with the sample mobile apps available on GitHub.